Domestic Violence Restraining Order and Divorce

 It is important to remember that restraining orders are not automatically given, it is possible for a judge to deny a request.
 An experienced divorce attorney can help domestic violence victims obtain a restraining order, and help ensure the order is enforced.

-If you or someone you know is the victim of domestic violence, John Griffith is an experienced Encinitas attorney who can successfully advocate for you.
-He can file for a temporary restraining order and represent you in family court for emergency child custody orders, often within 48 hours.
+If you or someone you know is the victim of domestic violence, John Griffith, an experienced family law attorney, can file for a temporary restraining order and represent you in family court for emergency child custody orders, often within 48 hours.
 But most importantly, he will make the safety of your family his number one priority, and will help you ensure your legal protection from your abuser.
 Call for a free consultation today, 858-345-1720.

 © 2016 Millionairium and Griffith, Young & Lass.
 Authorization to post is granted, with the stipulation that Millionairium and Griffith, Young & Lass are credited as sole source.
 Linking to other sites from this document is strictly prohibited, with the exception of herein imbedded links.